home-assistant/developers.home-assistant/docs/development_environment.md

 ## Setting up virtual environment

 To isolate your environment from the rest of the system, set up a [`venv`](https://docs.python.org/3/library/venv.html).
-Within the `home-assistant` directory, create and activate your virtual environment.
+Within the `core` directory, create and activate your virtual environment.

 ```shell
 $ python3.7 -m venv venv